 Breast augmentation is a surgical procedure for women who are dissatisfied with their breast size, shape, or symmetry.
 Synthetic implants can be placed within the breasts to increase size and address any aesthetic concerns patients may have with their breasts.
 Fat transfer breast augmentation allows patients to combine the body contouring effects of liposuction with the advantages of a natural, implant-less breast augmentation.

 Breast augmentation offers many benefits, including:

 Unlike breast implant augmentation, fat transfer breast augmentation does not create much discomfort in the breasts.
-Patients can expect mild to moderate discomfort in their liposuction sites, however.
 Swelling, bruising and tenderness are common side effects that mostly diminish in the first couple of weeks.
 Compression dressings will be placed around the liposuction sites, although compression will need to be avoided on the breasts while the body responds to the fat transfer.

-Many different options exist for those interested in undergoing breast augmentation, including the placement of the implant, the site of the incision and the type of synthetic implant used.
+Many options exist for those interested in undergoing breast augmentation, including the placement of the implant, the site of the incision and the synthetic implant used.
 Breast augmentation can also be performed alongside a breast lift for those seeking complete breast restoration.
-Dr. Everett and Dr. Shokrian will go over all options available to you so that you may make an informed decision prior to your surgery.

 Alongside varying sizes, implants also come in different shapes and textures.
 The shape of the implants may be round for an increase in size that yields greater cleavage, or teardrop-shaped for results that appear more anatomically natural.
 Dr. Everett and Dr. Shokrian will discuss all available options with you.